WxTu/DFCN/README.md

 We adopt six datasets in total, including three graph datasets (ACM, DBLP, and CITE) and three non-graph datasets (USPS, HHAR, and REUT).
 To train a model on these datasets, download datasets from [Baidu Cloud](https://pan.baidu.com/s/1qmKGpQbzdq-DBYmgmqC_0A) (access code: 6p37) or [SDCN](https://github.com/bdy9527/SDCN).

 ## Code Structure

+Here we provide an implementation of Deep Fusion Clustering Network (DFCN) in PyTorch, along with a minimal execution example (on the DBLP dataset).
+The repository is organised as follows:

 - `load_data.py`: processes the dataset before passing to the network.
 - `DFCN.py`: defines the architecture of the whole network.
 - `IGAE.py`: defines the improved graph autoencoder.